 The environment plays a central role in the product life cycle since it provides natural resources (water, air, minerals, wood, etc.) and energy to the five stages.
 The industry tends to economize, reuse and recycle natural resources and energy to improve efficiency and alleviate the weight on the environment.

 In electronics, various environmental requirements control different stages of devices life cycles.
-Their goal is to lower the impact on the environment.
+Their goal is to lower the impact on the environment in all phases.
 Here are some examples:

 Life Cycle Stages of Electronic Devices